Witiko/doctoral-thesis/main.md

-At ARQMath-2, we showed that with accurate training data, *MIRMU-CompuBERT* was more accurate than *MIRMU-SCM*. @mansouri2021dprl [Section 3] also used sentence embeddings of the Sentence BERT in two of their three math information retrieval systems (*DPRL-RRF* and *DPRL-QASim*) and achieved the second and third best accuracies in the competition.
+At ARQMath-2, we showed that with accurate training data, *MIRMU-CompuBERT* was more accurate than *MIRMU-SCM*. @mansouri2021dprl [Section 3] also used sentence embeddings of Sentence~BERT in two of their three math information retrieval systems (*DPRL-RRF* and *DPRL-QASim*) and achieved the second and third best accuracies in the competition.
 This shows that using joint sentence embeddings of text and math from deep neural network language models is